 So, as you reach out to people and talk to them about coaching, remember:

 👍 Focus on your awesome niche.
-Have real conversations, and make sure they give you their permission to continue (or you give them an exit ramp) before you start making offers.
+Have real conversations, and make sure they give you their permission to continue (or you give them an exit ramp via an unsubscribe button etc) before you start making offers.

 👍 Make sure they are open to the pitch before you begin!
-If someone opts into your email list or interest list, that’s one thing.
-They have indicated an interest in your work.
-However: Random cold emails that go straight to an unrealistic pitch?
-In the words of Madmen: That’s “not great, Bob.”
+If someone opts into your email list or interest list, that’s one thing, because they have indicated an interest in your work.
+Note: if you get an email from me it’s because you signed up for it! 🙂 However: Random cold emails that go straight to an unrealistic pitch?
+In the words of Madmen: That’s “Not great, Bob.”
 Don’t do it.

 👍 Be honest.
 It’s okay to sell your system, but don’t pretend you are doing it because you care, when you are obviously sending out an unsolicited junk form letter.
 That just feels gross.